 Some NGOs (non-governmental organizations) are fighting to end malnutrition on the African continent.
 These are always open to the help of anyone who wants to collaborate.

-Among them we find Doctors Without Borders, Action Against Hunger, Intermon Oxfam and S, which focuses its work on the youngest.
+Among them we find Doctors Without Borders, Action Against Hunger, Intermon Oxfam and Save the Children, which focuses its work on the youngest.

 Furthermore, the Organization of the United Nations It has several agencies and departments involved with this issue, among which are the following: